Python Start Learning

 Importing:

-,from random import choice
+import math,from random import choice -

 Using standard libraries (